besteaydemir/mercedes-chatbot/readme.md

 Further Developments:

-Merge the default GPT 3.5 with our own RAG/Finetuned LLM model Enhance the project with tts/stt tech
+* Merge the default GPT 3.5 with our own RAG/Finetuned LLM model

+* Enhance the project with tts/stt tech

-Give the user the chance to whether activate the tts/stt or stay in chat.
+* Give the user the chance to whether activate the tts/stt or stay in chat.

-Add avatars, find a way to add avatars.
+* Add avatars, find a way to add avatars.

 More possible?
-Please add!
+Or too much?
+Please add or remove!